MichelMoriniaux/cv/README.md

 * initiated a transformation initiative to bring more responsibility from SWEs and less gatekeeping from SREs.
   * initial successes pushed the SRE org to accelerate their larger SRE3.0 plan that proposed similar principles.
   * significantly reduced stress levels and fear of on-call and stopped on-call burn-out related attrition.
 * brought structure to project management by enforcing lightweight Agile methods.
-The team welcomed the changed as it gave them goals with increased autonomy
+The team welcomed the change as it gave them goals with increased autonomy

 ### [Criteo](http://www.criteo.com "Criteo's Homepage"), AdTech global leader in retargeting solutions, 2014 to 2020
 2.5B revenue, 2.7K employees, 8 datacenters around the world 2MW minimum footprint, Global nx100G WAN, 5M QPS
-#### Start of the US adventure, 2017 to 2020
+#### Start of the US adventure, 2017 to 2020, Sr Staff Ops Lead
 I built a project to move to our US office to create a set of teams that leverage the talent pool of the Valley and be as close as possible to where innovation is happening.
 Over 3 years I built 3 teams from scratch two of which where totally outside of my comfort zone and areas of expertise.
 I groomed managers to lead these teams.
 * An integrated infrastructure team (4): Leveraging Valley innovation I built a team of multidisciplinary experts that streamlined the way we build-out capacity while bringing-in the latest and best practices. we delivered the following projects: